-5.1 Background on prevention of mastitis
+8.1 Background on prevention of mastitis

-- The teat canal is open during milking and or suckling and for some minutes after it. - So, special actions can be taken during and just after milking.
+- The teat canal is open during milking and or suckling and for some minutes after it. - This is the moment bacteria can enter the udder. - So, special actions can be taken during and just after milking.

-- A healthy teat canal is closed. - Two of the main reasons for damaged teat canal is a wrong milking technique or a malfunction milking machine.
+- A healthy teat canal is closed. - Teat canals can be damaged, this increases the risk of developing mastitis. - Two of the main reasons for damaged teat canal is a wrong milking technique or a malfunction milking machine.